james-stevens/powerdns-webui/README.md

 To close the connection use CTRL + C to terminate SSH in the terminal.

+**NOTE:** `ssh` tunnelling will also work on non-Linux desktops, but you will need to use slightly different commands.

 # In Operation #

 I've tested this with the latest Chrome & Firefox running on Xubuntu (Ubuntu + XFCE) talking to a 95% idle PowerDNS server